envoymediagroup/MediaMath-PHP-Library/README.md

 # MediaMath PHP Library

-The goal for this project is to proved a versatile, easy to use PHP library for anyone wishing to integrate with the MediaMath API.
+The goal for this project is to provide a versatile, easy to use PHP library for anyone wishing to integrate with the MediaMath API.

 # Requirements